Economy Watchers Survey Provides Datasets and Tasks for Japanese Financial Domain

 \section{Introduction}

 Large language models (LLMs), such as ChatGPT and GPT-4, have demonstrated high performance in natural language processing (NLP) tasks.
-The utilization of LLMs is not limited to general domains but is also expanding into specialized domains such as healthcare, law, and finance~\cite{jayakumar-etal-2023-legal,singhal2023large}.
+The utilization of LLMs is not only limited to general domains but is also expanding into specialized domains such as healthcare, law, and finance~\cite{jayakumar-etal-2023-legal,singhal2023large}.

-Compared to traditional fine-tuning models, LLMs exhibit different characteristics.
-LLMs demonstrate behaviors distinct from conventional models, such as solving tasks in zero-/few- shot settings and answering questions following instructions~\cite{brown2020language,kojima2022large}.
-Furthermore, unlike traditional models, LLMs can solve tasks across multiple languages and specialized domains with high performance without the need for specific training in each language or domain.
-In the financial domain as well, LLMs have shown high performance, achieving results comparable to traditional fine-tuning models like BERT with a limited number of samples~\cite{li-etal-2023-chatgpt}.
+LLMs can solve tasks in zero- or few-shot settings and answer questions by following instructions~\cite{brown2020language,kojima2022large}.
+LLMs exhibit high performance across multiple languages and specialized domains without specific training in each language or domain.
+In the financial domain, LLMs have exhibited high performance, achieving results comparable to those of traditional fine-tuned models, such as BERT, with few samples~\cite{li-etal-2023-chatgpt}.

-Several frameworks have been proposed to evaluate LLMs, which have properties different from traditional fine-tuning models, but they remain insufficient for specialized domains and languages other than English.
-For instance, in the general English domain, there are frameworks like a language model evaluation harness~\cite{eval-harness} and the LLM Leaderboard\footnote{\url{https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard}}, which can simultaneously verify multiple tasks.
+Several frameworks have been proposed to evaluate LLMs.
+However, these frameworks are insufficient for specialized domains and languages other than English.
+For instance, in the general English domain, frameworks such as the language model evaluation harness~\cite{eval-harness} and LLM Leaderboard\footnote{\url{https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard}} exist, which can simultaneously verify multiple tasks.
 Additionally, even in specialized English domains, benchmarks such as LegalBench~\cite{guha2023legalbench} for the legal domain and FinBen~\cite{finben} for the financial domain have been developed.
-Although the construction of specialized domains in languages other than English is also progressing~\cite{dai2024laiw,hirano-2024-construction-japanese}, the number is not large, and they are still in the developmental stage.
-Particularly, datasets for evaluating LLMs in specialized domains other than English often have a small number of samples due to the expertise required in those fields.
-For instance, in the benchmark for the Japanese LLMs in the financial domain, out of the five tasks, only one task has more than 500 samples.
-It is currently common that evaluation tasks do not have a sufficient number of samples in specialized domains other than English.
+Although the construction of benchmarks in specialized domains in languages other than English is also progressing~\cite{dai2024laiw,hirano-2024-construction-japanese}, they are few and are still in the developmental stage.
+Particularly, datasets for evaluating LLMs in specialized domains other than English often have few samples due to the expertise required in these fields.
+For instance, in the benchmark for Japanese LLMs in the financial domain, of the five tasks, only one has more than 500 samples.
+Currently, evaluation tasks generally do not have a sufficient number of samples in specialized domains other than English.